YashashTV01/COVID-19-Outbreak-Data-Analysis-and-Risk-Prediction/README.md

 # COVID-19 Outbreak Data Analysis And Risk Prediction

-This project is a simple web application that predicts the risk level of COVID-19 for individuals based on their symptoms and other inputs.
+This project is a web application that predicts the risk level of COVID-19 for individuals based on their symptoms and other inputs.

 ## Features